cloudstake/mdbook_validatortoolbox/src/full-manual/server-prep/any-other-provider/README.md

+# Any Other Provider
 ---
-## >-
-  Here's what you need to get done to install validator-toolbox on a brand new Ubuntu 20.04LTS Server that you plan to run as a Harmony ONE Validator.
+#### Here's what you need to get done to install validator-toolbox on a brand new Ubuntu 20.04LTS Server that you plan to run as a Harmony ONE Validator.
----

-# Any Other Provider Ubuntu 20.04LTS

 ## Server providers not named Digital Ocean:

 Here's what **you need to setup** for our application to run smoothly the first time you want to setup a new node: